When you don’t know who to call, contact us for assistance.

 - Immediately call Campus Safety at extension 7599 (answered by the Student Life office during regular business hours).
 The role of Campus Safety is to monitor and report, not function as “first responders.”
 They will immediately ask if 911 has been notified.

 When you becomes aware of a situation on campus that is an uncertain emergency (e.g., unfamiliar sounds coming from a mechanical area, activity in a building that would typically be locked), you should:

-In either situation, Campus Security will then notify the designated campus contact according to the situation.
+In either situation, Campus Safety will then notify the designated campus contact according to the situation.
 Should the emergency have the potential of becoming a crisis, the Crisis Management Coordinator (CMC) will be contacted.
 The CMC, in consultation with either a Crisis Management Team (CMT) member and/or the President (when appropriate and possible), will determine whether the situation is an emergency or a crisis.